 Get a library card

-- Library notices are emailed or mailed to the address in your library account.
-It is your reponsibility to provide the library with accurate contact information and keep it up to date.
+- Library notices are emailed to the address in your library account.
+It is your responsibility to keep your contact information up to date.
 If we detect an incorrect address, your library account will be frozen until it is updated.
-You can update your contact information in person, online, or by phone.
-Contact any library location for help.
+If you need help, Ask Us.

 External borrowers have limited access to licensed electronic resources like databases, e-journals, and online articles.

-The library is legally obligated to respect the licensing agreements we have with digital publishers.
-These licensing agreements limit online access to current students, faculty, and staff and anyone connecting from on-campus computers.
-Each of our seven library locations have public access computers that you can use to access our electronic resources.
+The library is legally bound by licensing agreements we have with digital publishers.
+These licensing agreements limit online access to current students, faculty, and staff and anyone connecting from the campus network.
+Each of our libraries have public access computers that you can use to access our electronic resources.
 Find out more about computers in the library.